 Lackawanna Heritage Valley's Educational Mini-Grant Program provides educators with a unique funding opportunity to produce classroom or community projects.
 Projects should be designed to promote students' understanding and appreciation of the Lackawanna Valley's rich heritage and how it contributed to the nation's development, or expand their understanding of what it means to be a steward of the environment, particularly in the Lackawanna River watershed.

 Kindergarten through twelfth grade educators in Lackawanna County schools are invited to apply to the Educational Mini-Grant Program.
 Lackawanna Heritage Valley will award grants (up to $1,000) to educators in Lackawanna County to produce heritage, art and/or environmental projects.
-Grantees will be notified of their award in late October, and will be invited to an awards ceremony in November.
+Grantees will be notified of their award in November.

 Cost: No Application Fee